Here is a rough guideline to different weather types and the warnings associated with them.

 It is advisable to take the correct action to protect yourself and others from the severe conditions, and if possible to follow advice given on national and local broadcasts.

-Power cuts and severe travel disruptions are very likely.
+Power cuts and severe travel disruptions are also very likely.

 Planning ahead could potentially save lives, so make a safety plan if severe weather is expected.